Meet a Manatee: Ariel

 Ariel is large for a female manatee, tipping the scales at nearly 2,300 pounds the last time she was weighed.
 In the wild, manatees average about 1,200 pounds, and females are typically larger than males.
 Ariel is also a curious and playful manatee.
 She is also fond of popping her head up above the water to observe park staff when they are talking during the manatee education programs.
 Ariel and Betsy spend their days exploring the spring run and watching the park visitors in the Fish Bowl underwater observatory.

 If you are in Florida, you can visit Ariel and the other manatees at the Ellie Schiller Homosassa Springs Wildlife State Park.
-And be sure to check out other manatees on the Blue Spring webcams at ManaTV.org.
+You can also see them year-round on our webcams at ManaTV.org.

 Each person who adopts her will receive a full-color photo, biography, and adoption certificate, as well as a membership handbook and subscription to The Manatee Zone, a newsletter featuring updates on the adopted manatees when they are sighted, and Paddle Tales, Save the Manatee Club’s bi-monthly eNewsletter.

 Adopt for Myself Adopt for Someone Else Educator Adoption

 For more information or to view other manatees available for adoption, visit the Adopt-A-Manatee page, or call 1-800-432-JOIN (5646).